trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 > Recipe #9 length: 2001
 > ```

-After the padding all recipes in the dataset now have the same length and RNN will also be able to learn where each recipe stops (by observing a presence of a `STOP_SIGN`).
+After the padding all recipes in the dataset now have the same length and RNN will also be able to learn where each recipe stops (by observing the presence of a `STOP_SIGN`).

 Here is an example of how a first recipe looks like after the padding.